Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 123 – The Double Portion of the Firstborn

-The answer comes from the phrase “...and it shall be on the day that he bequeaths to his sons...”
-This phrase is superfluous, since the law it states – that the firstborn gets a double portion – is expressed in different words in the very next verse.
+The answer comes from the phrase "...and it shall be on the day that he bequeaths to his sons..."
+This phrase is superfluous since the law it states – that the firstborn gets a double portion – is expressed in different words in the very next verse.
 Therefore, the superfluous phrase teaches that the other brothers – if there are more than one – get at least as much as the firstborn, that is, at least 1/2, which is more than 1/3.
 Now that the 2/3 possibility is out, the only remaining logical alternative is that the firstborn gets double the portion of each brother.

-Art: Thomas Hudson - The Courtenay Brothers
+Art: The Courtenay Brothers by Thomas Hudson

 Monday, December 21, 2009